By Amy Bayer

 Right in the heart of downtown Madison, the University of Wisconsin’s Arboretum offers a unique reprieve from the urban atmosphere and includes the oldest and most varied collection of restored ecological communities in the world.
 Among the tall grass prairies, savannas, wetlands and numerous forest types, the arboretum also houses flowering trees, shrubs and a world-famous lilac collection.

-The property comprises of more than 20 miles of trails and boardwalks open to the public for hiking, as well as a series of trails available in the winter for cross-country skiing and snowshoeing.
+The property comprises more than 20 miles of trails and boardwalks open to the public for hiking, as well as a series of trails available in the winter for cross-country skiing and snowshoeing.

 Located within the city limits of Mount Horeb, Stewart Lake County Park was established in the 1930s, making it the very first Dane County Park.